 We have a wealth of materials we are willing to share.
 There is something for everyone.

-Registration for this year’s (2017) Meet the King of Instruments has ended.
+There will not be a Meet the King of Instruments concert in 2018.
+We can come visit your school in our Kotzschmar 4 Kids program.
 Want more information on the Kotzschmar’s concerts and other educational events?
 Download the education brochure!